-Enrique is a researcher at the Collective Contextual Intelligence Research Group, Tecnologico de Monterrey University, Mexico.
-His research interests include: Ambient Intelligence, Human Activity Recognition, Pattern Recognition, Pervasive Healthcare, Wearable sensors, etc.
+Enrique is a recently graduated Ph.D. and a member of the Collective Contextual Intelligence Research Group, Tecnologico de Monterrey University, Mexico.
+His research interests include: Ambient Intelligence, Human Activity Recognition, Machine learning, Pervasive Healthcare, Wearable sensors, etc.

 email: e.g.mx (at) ieee.org